|SIYE Time:12:42 on 13th August 2022|

 Also of interest was the news that Ginny’s mum had knitted Harry a sweater which he’d “grown out of”.
 From the size of the sweater he’d have been in his early or mid teens when it was new.
 The sleeves were still the right length for Ginny, though the sweater was very tight on her.
 I wondered how long Harry and Ginny had known each other, and smiled to myself as I tried to imagine Harry as a skinny little thirteen-year-old.

-At about one in the afternoon I was standing in the nursery, swaying from side to side and trying to settle Annie for her afternoon nap.
+At about one in the afternoon I was standing in her bedroom, swaying from side to side and trying to settle Annie for her afternoon nap.
 She would not be napping for much longer; Henry had not lasted as long, but Annie had exhausted herself with her antics during the morning.

 She was almost asleep when the phone rang.
 I quickly carried Annie into the main bedroom, shifted her into one arm and picked up the phone.
 I wasn’t quick enough.
 Annie twisted and squirmed and began to howl.